JoaoLeao7/flacoco-vscode/README.md

 ![Flacoco Status Bar](https://github.com/JoaoLeao7/flacoco-vscode/blob/main/resources/images/statusbar.jpg?raw=true)

 When it is completed, the Faulty Classes separator will be filled with the encountered classes with the faulty lines of code.
+It prioritizes the class with the line of most suspicion, from top to bottom.

 ![Flacoco Faulty Classes](https://github.com/JoaoLeao7/flacoco-vscode/blob/main/resources/images/faultyclasses.jpg?raw=true)